Azerbaijani manat: Third manat, 2006

 On 1 January 2006, a new manat (ISO 4217 code AZN, also called the "manat (national currency)") was introduced at a ratio of 1 new manat to 5,000 old manats.
 From 1 October 2005, prices were indicated both in new manats and in old manats to ease the transition.
 Coins denominated in qəpik, which had not been used from 1993 onward due to inflation, were reintroduced with the re-denomination.
 The former manat (ISO code 4217 AZM) remained in use through to 31 December 2006.

 Symbol

 The new banknotes and Azerbaijani manat symbol, ₼, were designed by Robert Kalina in 2006, and the symbol was added to Unicode (U+20BC) in 2013, after failed addition proposals between 2008 and 2011.
 The final Azerbaijani Manat symbol design was inspired by the design of the Euro sign (€), based on an initial proposal by Mykyta Yevstifeyev, and resembles a single-bar Euro sign rotated 90° clockwise.
-The manat symbol is displayed to the right of the amount in Azeri and Russian.
+The manat symbol is displayed to the right of the amount in Azeri and Turkmen.